Home improvements - disability facility grants

 If the cost of the works is less than £30,000 and we have assessed and told you that you will need to make a contribution to the cost, the amount of grant will be the cost of the works less your contribution.

-Contact Adult Social Care on 01332 640777 - if the adaptation is for an adult or the Lighthouse Disabled Children’s Team on 01332 256990 - if the adaptation is for a child for whom you are receiving Child Benefit.
+- the Lighthouse Disabled Children’s team on 01332 256990 - if the adaptation is for a child under age 19 for whom you are receiving Child Benefit.